Righteous Among the Nations: Israeli citizenship and legal benefits

-Righteous settled in Israel
+Recipients settled in Israel

 At least 130 Righteous non-Jews have settled in Israel.
 They were welcomed by Israeli authorities, and were granted citizenship.
 In the mid-1980s, they became entitled to special pensions.
-Some of them settled in British Mandatory Palestine before Israel's establishment shortly after World War II, or in the early years of the new state of Israel, while others came later.
+Some of them had settled in British Mandatory Palestine before Israel's establishment shortly after World War II, or in the early years of Israel, while others came later.
 Those who came earlier often spoke fluent Hebrew and have integrated into Israeli society.
 Children and grandchildren of Righteous Gentiles are entitled to a temporary residence visa in Israel, but not Israeli citizenship.

-Other signs of veneration
+Non-Jewish initiatives for the Righteous

+Christian honours

 One Righteous Among the Nations, Saint Elizabeth Hesselblad of Sweden, has been canonized a saint in the Catholic Church.
-Five others have been beatified: Giuseppe Girotti and Odoardo Focherini of Italy, Klymentiy Sheptytsky of Ukraine, Bernhard Lichtenberg of Germany, and Sára Salkaházi of Hungary.
+Seven others have been beatified: Giuseppe Girotti and Odoardo Focherini of Italy, Klymentiy Sheptytsky of Ukraine, Bernhard Lichtenberg of Germany, Sára Salkaházi of Hungary, and Józef and Wiktoria Ulma of Poland (together with their children).

 Maria Skobtsova of Paris and her companions are recognised as martyrs in the Eastern Orthodox Church.
 Her feast day is 20 July.

+When Algerian Catholic nun Marguerite Bernes was recognised by the Israeli Holocaust memorial centre Yad Vashem as Righteous Among the Nations in 1974, she said of this honour that "we simply did our duty."

+Giuseppina De Muro, an Italian Catholic nun who saved over 500 people from deportation to concentration camps, was declared Righteous Among the Nations in 2024.

+Secular honours

 In 2015, Lithuania's first street sign honoring a Righteous Among the Nations was unveiled in Vilnius.
 The street is named Onos Šimaitės gatvė, after Ona Šimaitė, a Vilnius University librarian who helped and rescued Jewish people in the Vilna Ghetto.

 In Zvolen, Slovakia, the Park of Generous Souls commemorates the Righteous Among the Nations from Slovakia.

 Beginning in 2018, China's most significant World War II museum, the War of Resistance Museum, features China's Righteous Among the Nations and other Chinese figures who helped Jews escape Europe.

 Number of awards by country

-As of 1 January 2023, the award has been made to 27,921 people.
-This Yad Vashem highlights that the table is not representative of the effort or proportion of Jews saved per country, and notes that these numbers "are not necessarily an indication of the actual number of rescuers in each country, but reflect the cases that were made available to Yad Vashem."
+As of 1 January 2023, the award has been made to 28,486 people.
+Yad Vashem emphasises that the table is not representative of the effort or proportion of Jews saved per country, and notes that these numbers "are not necessarily an indication of the actual number of rescuers in each country, but reflect the cases that were made available to Yad Vashem."